Packing & Survival Tips for Moving With Babies & Toddlers - Baby Chick

 5. Pack A Home Base Box

 Expanding on the concept of a comfort container is a home base box.
-This is a box with everything you will need access to for moving day and the first night in your new home.
-Think of it as a portable “home base”.
+This box has everything you will need access to for the moving day and the first night in your new home.
+Think of it as a portable “home base.”
 Include the following:

-• Basic tools (razor blade, wrench, screw driver and hammer)
+• Essential tools (razor blade, wrench, screwdriver and hammer)

 • Duct tape